 - 1. Specify corresponding security settings for the wireless network of the router. - 2.
 Select the WPS Enable checkbox. - 3.
 Click the Apply button. - 4.
-Save the settings and close the web-based interface (click the icon (Save) in the menu displayed when the mouse pointer is over the System caption in the top left part of the page, then click the icon (Logout))
+Save the settings and close the web-based interface (click the icon (Save) in the menu displayed when the mouse pointer is over the System caption in the top left part of the page, then click the icon (Logout)).

-Later you will be able to add wireless devices to the WLAN by pressing the WPS button of the router.
+Later you will be able to add wireless devices to the WLAN by pressing the RESET/WPS button of the router.

 - 1. Select the PBC method in the software of the wireless device that you want to connect to the router's WLAN. - 2.
 Click the relevant button in the software or press the WPS button on the cover of the wireless device that you want to connect to the WLAN. - 3.
-Press the WPS button of the router, hold it for 2 seconds, and release.
-The WPS LED will start blinking.
+Press the RESET/WPS button of the router and immediately release it.